zentrope/blog.devtrope/README.md

 - feed.rss:<br/>
   The format for your RSS 2.0 feed.

-    - feed-item.rss: The RSS 2.0 "item" XML template for how you want your blog to be seen via RSS.
+    - feed-article.rss: The RSS 2.0 "item" XML template for how you want your blog to be seen via RSS.

 ### Template Variables Reference